devtools-html/photon/jekyll/_components/tables.md

 ![Table column headers](../images/components/tables/table-header-button.png)

 <div markdown="1">
-Tables should posses sortable column headers, clicking these buttons will toggle the sorting of the column they relate to.
-In the image, clicking the "Size" button header toggles the Size column from largest to smallest and from smallest to largest.
+Tables should possess sortable column headers, clicking these buttons will toggle the sorting of the column they relate to.

+In the image, clicking the interactive "Size" header toggles the Size column from largest to smallest and from smallest to largest.

 #### Selected Column Header (Light mode):